Dirac mass dynamics in multidimensional nonlocal parabolic equations: A simple example: no mutations

 Differentiating in $t$, we establish the analogue of the canonical equations in \cite{UD.RL:96} (see also \cite{NC.RF.GB:01, OD.PJ.SM.BP:05, Raoul2009, SM.lisbon})

 (in the case of model \eqref{localcnm}, this means the derivative with respect to $x$ in both places).
 Inverting $I$ from the identities \eqref{levelsetnm} gives an autonomous equation. \\

-This differential equation has the structure of a gradient flow and this makes easy to analyze its long time behaviour, that is equivalent to know what are the stable Dirac states for the weak topology; the so-called Evolutionary attractor or Convergence Stable Strategy in the language of adaptive dynamics \cite{OD:04, Raoul2009}.
+This differential equation has a kind of Lyapunov functional and this makes it easy to analyze its long time behaviour.
+It is closely related to know what are the stable Dirac states for the weak topology; the so-called Evolutionary attractor or Convergence Stable Strategy in the language of adaptive dynamics \cite{OD:04, Raoul2009}.
 Eventhough this is less visible, it also carries regularity on the Lagrange multiplier $\rho(t)$ which helps for the functional analytic work in the case with mutations.
 Another use of \eqref{cenm} is to explain why, generically, only one pointwise Dirac mass can be sustained; as we explained earlier, the equation on $\dot{ \bar x }(t)$ also gives the global unknown $I(t)$ by coupling with \eqref{levelsetnm} and this constraint is very strong.
 See section \ref{sec:numerics} for an example. \\

 To conclude this quick presentation, we notice that the time scale (in $\ep$ here) has to be precisely adapted to the specific initial state under consideration.
 The initial state itself also has to be 'exponentially' concentrated along with our construction; this is the only way to observe the regular motion of the Dirac concentration point.
 This is certainly implicitly used in several works where such a behaviour is displayed, at least numerically.
 Of course, there are many other ways to concentrate the initial state with a 'tail' covering the full space so as to allow that any trait $x$ can emerge; these are not covered by the present analysis.